-- Dewpoint Units and Graph of the measured dewpoint in the last 1 or 3 or 90 minutes is displayed.
-The graph span (Y-axis above shown 40°Fdp) will automatically resize to accommodate the minimum and maximum measurements in the last 90 or 3 or 1 minutes.
-Select the 90 or 3 or 1 minute time axis by choosing Continuous or Spot or fast-Mea. measurement modes in the Mode of Use option available in MENU-2. - Pressure corrected and at pressure measurements, as well as the gas pressure in the sampling chamber is displayed.
+- Dewpoint Units and Graph of the measured dewpoint in the last 3 or 90 minutes is displayed.
+The graph span (Y-axis above shown 40°Fdp) will automatically resize to accommodate the minimum and maximum measurements in the last 90 or 3 minutes.
+Select the 90 or 3 minute time axis by choosing Continuous or Spot measurement modes in the Mode of Use option available in MENU-2. - Pressure corrected and at pressure measurements, as well as the gas pressure in the sampling chamber is displayed.
 The pressure correction selection in this display mode will be also utilized in the other two display modes.
 If pressure correction is enabled, then the status bar will provide an indication in all three display modes, so that the user is made aware that the displayed measurement is pressure corrected.
 In the example shown above, the pressure correction is disabled. - Dual Dewpoint Units and Temperature of gas under measurement is displayed.
 Allows the user to view the measurement in two different units as well as the temperature in the sampling chamber.
-In the third screen in the example above the moisture content is being viewed in °C and in ppm by volume, while the temperature is displayed to be 21.5°C. - Vacuum Pump Control screen appears if the "-V" option is installed on the analyzer.
-This screen allows the user to control the pump motor speed in steps: 100%, 90%, 75%, 60%, 45%, 30%, 15% and OFF.
-This screen also shows the vacuum pump battery status.
-Refer to Appendix B for more details.
+In the right most screen in the example above the moisture content is being viewed in °C and in ppm by volume, while the temperature is displayed to be 21.5°C.

-7.5 Units to Display the Measurement
+7.4 Units to Display the Measurement